 In Ontario, you’re entitled to compensation if you’ve been injured in a motor vehicle accident caused by distracted driving.
 You can receive accident benefits from your own insurance company to cover things like hospital expenses, rehabilitation treatment, income replacement and other services that are needed for recovery.
 In addition, if you’ve suffered a permanent impairment, you may be able to sue for damages.
 If you want to find out if you have a case, reach out to one of our personal injury lawyers.

-Feifel Gualazzi is one of the largest personal injury law firms in Northern Ontario with over 30 dedicated staff members working out of our Sault Ste.
-Marie and Wawa offices.
+Feifel Gualazzi is one of the largest personal injury law firms in Northern Ontario, with over 30 dedicated staff members working out of our Sault Ste.
+Marie office.
 If you’ve been in a car accident caused by distracted driving, our professional team will work tirelessly to get you the compensation you deserve.
 Contact us today for a free consultation.